Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Mary Smith almost 4 years ago
+Mary Smith over 4 years ago

 Phoenix has an opportunity to be a model.
 It is critical that we use this moment to reallocate $25 million to mental health services and PUBLIC EDUCATION (NOT charter schools or private schools) instead of giving the Phoenix Police Department a $25 million increase for salaries.
 This will allow our police officers to return to the job of being POLICE OFFICERS, rather than social workers and mental health experts.